 Overview

-Skibbereen (Irish: Sciobairín) is the unofficial capital of West Cork, a lively market town of just under 3,000 residents.
+Skibbereen (Irish: Sciobairín) sits at the crossroads of West Cork, serving as the region’s unofficial capital and a lively market town of just under 3,000 residents.
 The River Ilen threads through the centre, flowing westward to the sea at Baltimore, only 12 km away.
-The town sits on the N71, 85 km west of Cork City, making it an ideal base for exploring the rugged coastline, islands of Roaringwater Bay and the inland salt‑water lake of Lough Hyne.
+Positioned on the N71, roughly 85 km west of Cork City, the town functions as a practical base for exploring the rugged coastline, the islands of Roaringwater Bay, and the inland saltwater lake of Lough Hyne.
+Despite its compact size, Skibbereen packs a dense mix of Famine-era history, 19th-century political activism, and a thriving contemporary arts scene.

-Skibbereen’s origins trace back to the early 17th century when refugees fled the 1631 Sack of Baltimore and settled up‑river.
-The town charter dates from 1657 and a copy remains on display in the Skibbereen Heritage Centre.
-The area was one of the worst‑hit during the Great Famine (1845‑52); up to 10 000 victims lie in the mass burial pits at Abbeystrewry Cemetery, a site that is free to visit 24 hours a day.
-The tragedy left a lasting cultural imprint – the folk song Dear Old Skibbereen and the permanent famine exhibition at the Heritage Centre keep the memory alive.
+The town’s origins trace back to the early 17th century when refugees fled the 1631 Sack of Baltimore and settled up-river.
+A formal town charter was granted in 1657, and a copy remains on display in the Skibbereen Heritage Centre.
+The region’s history took a darker turn during the Great Famine (1845–52).
+Skibbereen was one of the worst-hit areas, and up to 10,000 victims lie in the mass burial pits at Abbeystrewry Cemetery.
+The site remains open to the public 24 hours a day, offering a quiet space for reflection.
+The tragedy left a lasting cultural imprint, immortalised in the folk song Dear Old Skibbereen and explored in depth through the town’s permanent famine exhibition.

 What to See & Do